Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/dictionary_queries.md

 #### _GET /dictionaries/status_

-Returns whether the worker queries in the cluster are in sync
+Returns whether the worker queries in the cluster are in sync.

 **Query params**: none

-**Response**: JSON object with two members:
+**Response**: a JSON object with two members:
-* **sync** - boolean, true if all workers have the same queries, false otherwise
+* **sync** - boolean, true, if all workers have the same queries, otherwise - false
 * **forcedQueries** - the queries, if any, set through one of the *POST /dictionaries/queries* calls

 **Status code**: 200 on success

 #### _GET /dictionaries/queries_

-Returns the queries, if any, set on the coordinator as cluster queries
+Returns the queries, if any, set on the coordinator as cluster queries.

 **Query params**: none

-**Response**: JSON map mirroring what was set by *POST /dictionaries/queries* call (i.e. a key in the map is a pipeline resource names, the value is the queries for that resource)
+**Response**: a JSON map mirroring what was set by the *POST /dictionaries/queries* call (i.e. a key in the map is a pipeline resource names, the value is the queries for that resource)

 **Status code**: 200 on success